Kal Kabud

-Kal Kabud (كل كبود, also Romanized as Kal Kabūd; also known as Gol Kabūd) is a village in Sardrud-e Sofla Rural District, Sardrud District, Razan County, Hamadan Province, Iran.
-At the 2006 census, its population was 534, in 130 families.
+Kal Kabud (كل كبود) (Note: Also romanized as Kal Kabūd; also known as Gol Kabūd) is a village in Sardrud-e Sofla Rural District of Sardrud District in Razan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 534 in 130 households.
+The following census in 2011 counted 509 people in 143 households.
+The 2016 census measured the population of the village as 419 people in 123 households.